Mian Zia ur Rehman

 Mian Zia ur Rehman is a Pakistani politician from Mansehra District.
 He is a former member of the Khyber Pakhtunkhwa Assembly belong to the Pakistan Muslim League (N).
 He also served as a member of different committees.

 Political career

-Khan was elected to the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from PK-54 (Mansehra-II) in 2013 Pakistani general election.
+Mian was elected to the Khyber Pakhtunkhwa Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from PK-54 (Mansehra-II) in the 2013 Pakistani general election.

-He was re-elected to the Khyber Pakhtunkhwa Assembly as a candidate of PML-N from Constituency PK-30 (Mansehra-I) in 2018 Pakistani general election.
+He was re-elected to the Khyber Pakhtunkhwa Assembly as a candidate of PML-N from Constituency PK-30 (Mansehra-I) in the 2018 Pakistani general election.

 In October 2018, The Supreme Court of Pakistan disqualified him as member of the Khyber Pakhtunkhwa Assembly for contesting elections with a fake degree.